paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
 61817, extended term until Sept.
 30, 2015.

 #### Creating and Expanding Ladders of Opportunity for Boys and Young Men of Color
 Memorandum of President of the United States, Feb.
 27, 2014, 79 F.R.
-12923, provided:
+12923, as amended by Memorandum of President of the United States, § 1, Feb.
+13, 2017, 82 F.R.
+7623, provided:

 Memorandum for the Heads of Executive Departments and Agencies